 Because the Hydro Hammock set only has a hose with holes that circulates water, there’s no way to get a hydromassage effect, which is a basic relaxation feature of hot tubs.

-How much does the Hydro Hammock cost?
+How much does the Hydro Hammock cost in Canada?

 The Hydro Hammock itself is relatively inexpensive.
 Considering the price set by the developer, it would cost you only $260.
-However, if you want to heat water in a hammock, you have to spend an extra $920 for a portable heating system.
+However, if you want to heat water in a hammock, you have to spend an extra $920 on a portable heating system.

 An expert opinion

-Hydro Hammock reviews from Kickstarter
+Hydro Hammock Reviews from Kickstarter

 Each inflatable hot tub works from an ordinary electrical outlet but, if you plan to take it with you to the campsite, then you should think about a backup power source.
 Portable generators are great for this.
-There are many models on the market, which use different fuels and have varying capacities.
+There are many models on the Canadian market, which use different fuels and have varying capacities.
 They can also serve as the main source of energy if it’s not possible to connect to a centralized power grid.
 If you’re at the summer cottage, getting the necessary electricity won’t be an issue.

 How to choose a generator

 When choosing a generator, there are three main considerations: fuel consumption, power output, and cost.
-You’ll need to estimate how long you’ll be using the generator for each time you start it up, how much fuel it consumes per hour, and whether this is offset by buying a cheaper or more expensive model.
+You’ll need to estimate how long you’ll be using the generator each time you start it up, how much fuel it consumes per hour, and whether this is offset by buying a cheaper or more expensive model.
 You’ll also want to look at the generator’s safety features, such as overload prevention, automatic shut off, idle power, and so on.

 Which generator is best?